datadev23/frontend-nanodegree-mobile-portfolio/MyREADME.md

 Part One Fixes

-* add inline css to the index.html file
+* Add inline css to the index.html file
 * Add media query to print.css
 * reduce the size of profile images
 * change size of pizza image
 * Make google analytics async
 * Minify Html
-* optimise image for pizza.jpeg and
+* Optimise image for pizza.jpeg and
-* optomise image for pizzeria.jpeg
+* Optomise image for pizzeria.jpeg